Dean Carter: Murders

 Video surveillance captured Carter withdrawing $60 from Cullins' bank account at an ATM in Point Loma, San Diego, wearing a sweater knitted by Bonnie Guthrie.
 On the day her body was discovered, Cullins' father noticed her vehicle parked more than a block away from her apartment.
 On the morning of that same day, Cullins' wallet was discovered in bushes in Point Loma; it contained driver's licenses and identification cards belonging to both Cullins and Guthrie.

 Carter is believed to also be responsible for the death of a fifth woman, Tok Chum Kim, a hairdresser he met at a bar in Lafayette on April 1, 1984.
 Kim's decomposed body was found by police on the bedroom floor of her apartment on April 13, she had been strangled with a curtain tie, and her vehicle and some of her personal items were missing.
 Kim's vehicle was discovered parked in front of the apartment where the bodies of Knoll and Mills were found.

 The names of Susan Loyland, Janette Cullins, Cathleen Tiner, Susan Knoll, and Polly Haisha were all later discovered in Carter's address book.

-Additionally, Carter was suspected in at least thirty murders and four rapes committed on the West Coast of the United States, and was initially suspected in the Green River murders in Washington.
-Although Carter was ultimately never charged in relation to any of these cases, he has been identified as a "strong" suspect in rapes in the Seattle area, and police intended to question Carter in connection with sexual assaults in Honolulu.
+Moreover, Carter was suspected in at least thirty murders and four rapes committed on the West Coast of the United States, and was initially suspected in the Green River murders in Washington.
+Although Carter was ultimately never charged in relation to any of these cases, he was identified as a strong suspect in rapes in the Seattle area, and police intended to question Carter in connection with sexual assaults in Honolulu.